-Our paper systematically demonstrates the diversity of Middle Palaeolithic in East Asia for the first time, indicating that the appearance of Levallois concept in Guanyindong is not anecdotal and not isolated or to be simply attributed to random convergence.
-On the contrary, the Guanyindong developed the whole tool-kit of Middle Palaeolithic complexity, challenging the longstanding view of long-term simplicity in lithic technology during the Early and Middle Palaeolithic periods in East Asia.
-The absence of human fossils dated to the same period in southwest China, hampered the speculation of hominin species that produced the Guanyindong Cave assemblage.
-However, accumulated anthropological studies in and/or near this region have sheded the light on the human groups that ever lived in this land.
-The Denisovan fossil found in Baishiya, dated 160ka, provides the first evidence of Denisovan territories in East Asia (Chen, Welker et al. 2019).
-The 100ka old modern human teeth from Fuyan (Liu, Martinon-Torres et al. 2015) and shared morphology with the Neandertals found on crania from Xuchang (Li, Wu et al. 2017) suggest that the hominins lived here is more complex and interlaced than we used to thought.
+Our paper systematically demonstrates the diversity of Middle Palaeolithic in East Asia for the first time, indicating that the appearance of Levallois concept in Guanyindong is not anecdotal and not isolated or simply attributable to random convergence.
+On the contrary, the Guanyindong hominins developed the many complex elements of Middle Palaeolithic tool-kits, challenging the longstanding view of long-term simplicity in lithic technology during the Early and Middle Palaeolithic periods in East Asia.
+The absence of human fossils dated to the same period in southwest China, hampers speculation about the hominin species that produced the Guanyindong Cave assemblage.
+However, accumulated anthropological studies in and/or near this region have shed the light on the probable hominin taxa The Denisovan fossil found in Baishiya, dated 160ka, provides the first evidence of Denisovan territories in East Asia (Chen, Welker et al. 2019).
+The 100ka old modern human teeth from Fuyan (Liu, Martinon-Torres et al. 2015) ,and shared morphology with the Neandertals found on crania from Xuchang (Li, Wu et al. 2017) suggest that the identity of the hominins that lived here is more complex and interlaced than we previously thought.

-Our finds are concordant with the complication encounter in anthropology.
-Rather than simplifying and rigidifying the species as well as lithic culture in MP East Asia, it is urgent to treat them case by case.
-However, the number of available assemblages and current data in the area does not at present allow a contribution to clarify relationships among technical behaviours and to this debate.
+The number of available assemblages and current data for the Palaeolithic in the Eastern hemisphere does not at present allow a strong contribution to robustly clarify relationships among technical behaviours and to this debate.
 A key challenge for future research on other Late Middle Pleistocene sites in this region is to establish more detailed pattern and timing of the Middle Palaeolithic production and whether this is a result of technology convergence or cultural transmission needs further evidence and more studies.

 Methods